ploomber/ploomber/doc/user-guide/conda.rst

 encounter issues, the safe way to fix them is to modify your ``environment.yml`` and then create the environment again.

-To re-create your environment, first move to the base environment (created by default):
+To re-create your environment, move to the base environment:

 .. code-block:: console